 Primary Annuitant - The individual that is named in your Contract, the events in the life of whom are of primary importance in affecting the timing or amount of the payout under the Contract.

-Purchase Payment ("Investment") - An amount paid to us by or on behalf of a Contract Owner as consideration for the benefits provided under the Contract.
+Purchase Payment ("Investment") - An amount paid to us by or on behalf of a Contract Owner as consideration for the benefits provided under the Contract before a sales charge is deducted.